Close Menu

 Environmental friendliness is one of the most significant advantages of using natural fire kindling.

-Unlike other types of kindling, natural kindling does not produce hazardous compounds or contaminants when burnt.
+Unlike other types of kindling, natural kindling does not produce hazardous compounds or contaminants when burned.
 This means that it is healthier and better for the environment.

 Many commercial fire starters, for instance, contain compounds that, when ignited, can emit toxic vapours that are hazardous to the environment and your health.